andrewcroce/TPL/README.md

 ## Installation

+  * Make sure you have Node, NPM and Bower installed on your system.
+Gulp is also recommended for building, but you could use Codekit or some other build tool your grandma made.
-  * Run `bower install` to install the latest version of Foundation and its dependencies, and Bourbon mixin library.
+  * Run `bower install` to install the latest version of Foundation and its dependencies, Bourbon mixin library, and other JS dependencies.
-  * Or, preferably, install Foundation and Bourbon bower components through Codekit
+  * If you're using Gulp, run `npm install` to install node module dependencies for build processes.

 ## Use It